michelderu/wikipedia-pulsar-astra/README.md

 Additionally, this project is a good example of how to build a rock-solid, scalable, and performant enterprise architecture 🚀.
 It makes use of the following technologies:
 - [Astra Streaming](https://www.datastax.com/products/datastax-astra-streaming): A fully managed Pulsar as a service that provides a real-time pub-sub messaging platform.
-- [Astra DB](https://www.datastax.com/products/datastax-astra-db): A fully managed Cassandra DB as a service.
+- [Astra DB](https://www.datastax.com/products/datastax-astra-db): A fully managed Cassandra DB w/ Vector Search as a service.
 - [Streamlit](https://streamlit.io/): A Python library for prototyping web apps.

 🤩 Notable concepts used in this project are: